-He presently serves on the Selection Team for the Leading Lights of the New River Valley, an organization that annually recognizes dedicated volunteerism and service.
+He has served on the Selection Team for Leading Lights of the New River Valley, an organization that annually recognizes dedicated volunteerism and service.
 He is also the former president (two three-year terms) of the Giles County Christian Service Mission, a non-profit organization that serves the neediest families/individuals in Giles County (food, clothing, diapers, utility assistance, etc.).
 Since 2012, he has been on the board of the Giles County Emergency Shelter (a.k.a., The Hope House) located in Narrows, Va.
 (Giles County).
 He is also on the Giles County Local Board for the Federal Emergency Food & Shelter Program and is part of the THRIVE: Food Access Network.
-He and his of 29 years, Marcie, reside in Christiansburg with their son, Matt (23), and daughter, Melanie (17).
+He and his of 29 years, Marcie, reside in Christiansburg with their son, Matt (24), and daughter, Melanie (17).

 Some of his favorite Christian authors include Dietrich Bonhoeffer, Barbara Brown Taylor, Henri J. M. Nouwen, Richard Rohr, and Frederick Buechner.